briancain/website/about.md

 Welcome to my site.
 Here's some information about myself.

+<sub>PS: Thank you to <a href="http://duetarts.tumblr.com/" target="_blank">Maya</a> for my icon!</sub>

 ## Random Facts

 - Grew up around the Kansas City area on the Missouri and Kansas sides.
 - Musician since the age of 5
 - Enjoys learning about tea and coffee (and drinking it too)
-- Helped grow a strength community in Manhattan Kansas
+- Helped grow a strength community in Manhattan Kansas and currently contributes to one in Portland Oregon.

 ## Technical Details